 Produced in 1988, the video, Mushrooms for Color: Dyeing with Fungi, chronicles more than twenty years of her research and offers a fascinating glimpse into her methods for extracting the full spectrum of colors she discovered, as well as the excitement generated by her finds in the fiber arts community worldwide.
 And 1993 she produced a second video, Mushrooms for Paper: Papermaking with Polypores, a step-by-step guide to making colored papers from mushrooms.

-Another video, Try It and See, captures the early history of mushroom dyeing as told by Dorothy Beebee, Miriam Rice’s dear friend and close colleague, the illustrator of each of her books.
+Another video, Try It and See, captures the early history of mushroom dyeing as told by Dorothy Beebee, Miriam Rice’s dear friend and close colleague, the illustrator of each of Miriam’s books.
 Dorothy gives us a behind the scenes look into the discovery of mushroom dyes, the expansion of their work into two additional books, and her thoughts on the future of mushroom dyes.
 Many dyers today may not know that it all began in the 1960s in Miriam’s children’s art classes.
-Produced by Martin and Myra Beebee in 2024.
-Premiering at the Mendocino Film Festival in June 2024 and available here thereafter.
+Produced by Martin and Myra Beebee in 2024, the film premiered at the Mendocino Film Festival in June 2024.

 Färga med svampar